Kartikaysharma2004/Tailwind-CSS/README.md

 <a href="#">Visit Now</a> 🚀

 # Projects Included
-1. Facebook Login Page
+1. Facebook Login Page:
 A clone of the Facebook login page built using Tailwind CSS.
 This project emphasizes responsive design and UI replication with modern CSS frameworks.

-2. Instagram Login Page
+2. Instagram Login Page:
 A recreation of the Instagram login page, showcasing the use of Tailwind CSS for building visually consistent and mobile-friendly layouts.

-3. eCommerce Website
+3. eCommerce Website:
 A basic eCommerce website developed with Tailwind CSS.
 This project demonstrates the application of responsive design principles, layout structuring, and component-based design.

 ## Tech Stack 🛠️